sathvikbhagavan/Mask_detector/README.md

 Mask Detector - detects your face and classifies whether you are wearing a face mask or not streaming through webcam

-This project uses a pretrained Caffemodel for face recognition and a Conv Net Classifier for classifying mask or non mask
+This project uses a pretrained Caffemodel for face recognition and a Conv Net Classifier for classifying mask or non mask (training set only contains white masks)

 Required Modules : OpenCV, Tensorflow(>2.0), Keras